carstendev/twittr-ai-dash/README.md

 # twittr-ai-dash
-Dashboard displaying twitter analysis using charts.js and flask.
+Dashboard displaying twitter analysis of twittr-ai using charts.js, flask and kafka.